 - First, go to the library's Online Resources page.

-- Click on a subject area that best relates to your topic (Ex: "medical" or "business")
+- Click on a subject area that best relates to your topic (Ex: Health Sciences or Business)

 - Choose a database.

 Note: Look for ones with ProQuest, Infotrac, EBSCO, or Elsevier in the name of the database--all of these databases (outside of the News/Current Events section) have an option to limit your search to scholarly articles.